assely/documentation/posttype.md

 <a name="displaying-posts"></a>
 ## [Displaying posts](#displaying-posts)

-You have access to bunch of diffrent properties.
+You have access to the bunch of different properties.
 List of all you can find in [adapters documentation](/docs/adapters#post-adaptee).

 ```html
 <div class="movie">